rackerlabs/support-how-to/content/cloud-servers/migrate-to-rackspace-from-another-hosting-provider.md

 -   Implement monitoring and backup solutions.
 Focus on [enhancing security](/how-to/configuring-basic-security-0).
 -   Thoroughly [test the applications](/how-to/application-and-load-testing-guidelines)
     deployed on your Rackspace Cloud Server.
 -   Make any changes to your configuration files as necessary.
-This could include any reference to hostnames, IP addresses, and file paths.
+These changes could include any reference to hostnames, IP addresses, and file paths.